 17 Apr Combat Crohn’s Like A Pro

 Searching the menu when you suffer from Crohn’s Disease can be a pain, especially during a flare-up.
 An inflammatory disease, its common symptoms include abdominal pain, diarrhea, gas and bloating, loss of appetite and weight fluctuations.
+From the types of food that you consume to taking CBD capsules, finding ways to relieve the inflammation could be beneficial to your health, especially if you struggle with this on a daily basis.

 Crohn’s results in malnutrition due to the intestines’ inability to properly absorb nutrients, and this deficiency can lead to low levels of vitamin B and iron, and possibly anemia.